 Hard-boiling the egg is a good snack for a diabetic routine.

-To add fiber to his healthy snack, one can take whole-grain biscuit crackers to assist in the slowing down digestion, leading to a longer supply of energy.
+To add fiber to his healthy snack, one can take whole-grain biscuit crackers to assist in slowing down digestion, leading to a longer supply of energy.

 The energy drawn from this snack is efficient for the body to keep the blood sugar levels stable throughout the night.